PrivateAIM/node-result-service/README.md

 Set `HUB__AUTH__FLOW` to `robot`, but make sure to not only set `HUB__AUTH__ID` and `HUB__AUTH__SECRET`, but also `HUB__AUTH__USERNAME` and `HUB__AUTH__PASSWORD`.

+For testing against a forward proxy, [check the README in the `proxy` directory](./proxy/README.md).

 # License

 The FLAME Node Result Service is released under the Apache 2.0 license.